-A typical intensive English program class consists of between 10 and 25 students of similar skill levels.
+A typical intensive English program class consists of between 15 and 30 students of similar skill levels.
 Southern States University instructors employ a full range of teaching methodologies and strategies that allow students to develop their reading, writing, listening, and speaking skills.

 Each core class has a required textbook.
 The core textbook integrates the four language learning skills (listening, speaking, reading, and writing) and critical thinking.
 The textbook is supplemented by teacherprovided materials that enhance the learning process.
-Classes are offered in the morning and evening to fit a variety of schedules.
+Classes are offered during the day and evening to fit a variety of schedules.
 Minimum enrollment is four weeks.